 Editor’s Note: PropertyShark is saddened by the losses caused by this year’s wildfires, tropical storms and COVID-19.
 The article below is simply a presentation of hard data and in no way attempts to ignore the devastation these areas have experienced.

-- At $7 million, Atherton’s 94027 remains #1 most expensive zip code for fourth consecutive year
+- At nearly $7.5 million, Atherton, Calif.’s 94027 remains #1 most expensive zip code for fifth consecutive year

-- Nationally, 13 zips featured median sale prices higher than $3 million — one less than in 2019
+- Nationally, 30 zips feature median sale prices higher than $3 million, more than double the number of areas in 2020

 Ranking the Priciest U.S. Zip Codes by Closed Home Sales